-It was an eventful week for marijuana reform last week, with California releasing draft permanent regulations for its new recreational marijuana market, North Dakota advocates turning in more than enough signatures to place legalization on the November ballot, and Maine and New York making significant changes to their medical marijuana regulations.
+Here is your marijuana legislative round for the week of July 9.
+It was an eventful for marijuana reform, with California releasing draft permanent regulations for its new recreational marijuana market, North Dakota advocates turning in more than enough signatures to place legalization on the November ballot, and Maine and New York making significant changes to their medical marijuana regulations.
 Learn more in this week’s Roundup!

 On Friday, the three state agencies tasked with regulating California’s new recreational cannabis market released a draft set of permanent regulations for public comment.
 The proposed rules would keep much of the present emergency regulatory framework intact while making some significant changes to address concerns raised by cannabis businesses and other stakeholders.

 Under the proposal, cannabis products could be delivered into any jurisdiction in California, expanding the delivery area of businesses and providing access for those who live in jurisdictions that have not allowed retailers to operate within their boundaries.
 The regulations also clarify the forms in which distributors can package and sell cannabis, for example, whether they would be allowed to roll and sell marijuana in the form of joints, which they would be under the new rules.
 Other changes involve child resistant packaging, advertising, and similar issues.